max124125/RXL-3D-printer-Project/README.md

 No

 Scara/Markforge/etc.
-I Don't believe these systems are at all built for speed.
+I don't believe these systems are at all built for speed.
 Additionally, they are niche enough that I wouldn't have the community support for help and reasearch that other systems do.